eacheson/rr-eclipse-git/README.md

 There are a few ways you can create a version controlled project to use with Eclipse.
 We will focus on a very common workflow (and increasingly common as GitHub becomes more ubiquitous): first creating a "remote" repository on GitHub, then importing this repository or "repo" into Eclipse.

-**1. _(Optional)_ Create a new (public or private) repo on github:** This step is optional but recommended if you are currently working on a project you want to version control.
+**1. _(Optional)_ Create a new (public or private) repo on github:** This step is optional but a good idea if you are currently working on a project you want to version control.
+The rest of the tutorial will use an existing repo we created for this tutorial.

   Creating your own GitHub repo is simply a matter of filling out one screen.
 Login to your GitHub account and create a new GitHub repository [at this link](https://github.com/new).
 Give your new repository a short and memorable name, ideally using lowercase letters only and dashes to separate words, e.g. `rr-eclipse-git`, and check the option to initialize this repository with a README:

   **Note:** Public repos are always free, and private repos are free when you get a free student account, and otherwise you currently have to pay $7/month to get unlimited private repos.
 Applying for a [free student account](https://education.github.com/pack) is highly recommended!
 (It will probably be several days before you get an application approved.)